jarrodthacker-saa/iasummit2016-notes/iasummit-notes.md

 ### Impetus behind U.S. Web Design standards
 - We needed a consistent experience across all federal touch-points
-> "PLOTUS" = "Pattern Library of the United States"
 - Need to componentize things - make them reusable and easier-to-use
 - Allowing it to be found, easily accessible

+> "PLOTUS" = "Pattern Library of the United States" [U.S. Web Design Standards] (https://standards.usa.gov/ "US.
+Web Design Standards")

 ### Reality of designer/dev using a style guide/repo
   1. Find the things